Ed Alleyne-Johnson: Solo work

-In July 2008, Alleyne-Johnson performed the Beatles tracks 'Yesterday' and 'Eleanor Rigby' in front of 7,000 people at Liverpool's Echo Arena for a Beatles Day charity gig.
+In July 2008, Alleyne-Johnson performed the Beatles tracks 'Yesterday' and "Eleanor Rigby" in front of 7,000 people at Liverpool's Echo Arena for a Beatles Day charity gig.

 A 20th anniversary special edition of The Purple Electric Violin Concerto album was released in 2012.
 This consisted of a two-CD set containing a remastered version of the original album alongside a re-recorded version.

 Double CD concept album Pluto was released on 8 December 2017, featuring 22 original compositions inspired by the New Horizon fly-by of Pluto and the Brexit referendum result, imagining Britain not just quitting the EU but leaving Earth completely and relocating to the surface of Pluto, in the hope of a free trade deal with Alpha Centauri.

 Alleyne-Johnson has converted a Roland guitar synth module to work with his 5-string midi violin, and plays violin synth on many of the tracks alongside his more usual style.

 Alleyne-Johnson continues to busk alongside his other work.
 He has busked in nearly every major city in Europe and across America.

 Personal life

 In 1994 Alleyne-Johnson married Denyze D'Arcy.
 She sang on two of his albums, Fly Before Dawn (1995) and 2020 Vision (1998).

-Ed and Denyze were divorced in 2018.